 “In the morning, one wall will be washed with light, while the other casts a shaft of light deep into the space.
 In the evening, this light play will flip, with the architecture serving as a lens to the land.”

-“The home allows your attention to continually shift and explore the surroundings—both the details of the building, but also the details of the landscape that get framed by the building,” he says.
-“This overall effect and the relationship drives us, and it’s what was most exciting about the project for us.”
+“The home allows your attention to continually shift and explore the surroundings—both the details of the building, but also the details of the landscape that get framed by the building,” Jess Field says.